-Michael Jackson’s music, while it’s loved by people of all ages, can be enormously complex.
-“Human Nature” provides a nice blend, however, of traditional verse/refrain structure, a well-thought out bridge and a fairly simple chord progression that makes it an excellent song for those who want to learn their first song by the King of Pop.
+During these series of ukulele video lessons, I'll be teaching you how to play Michael Jackson’s “Human Nature”.
+This song provides a nice blend, however, of traditional verse/refrain structure, a well-thought out bridge and a fairly simple chord progression that makes it an excellent song for those who want to learn their first song by the King of Pop.
 Michael Jackson’s music was very much centered on his vocals.
 It may be easier to understand the chord progressions, their phrasing and the various periods of the song if you listen to it a few times first, just to refresh your memory.

 Human Nature uses a 2-beat reggae form of strumming in these ukulele video lessons.
 This type of strumming shares a rhythmic characteristic with gospel, a good deal of jazz and quite a lot of soul music in the fact that the upstroke is emphasized, creating a feeling of movement through a syncopated style of strumming.
 This strum is very easy to do.
 Remember to add a bit of force to your upstroke so that the highest notes in the chord sound with a staccato, and rather sharp, tone.
 Your index finger works well for creating this sharp upstroke.